Bourbon In A Decanter: Does Bourbon Go Bad In A Decanter?

-When you buy a bottle of bourbon, you are not expected to finish it all overnight unless you have a lot of friends over.
-The standard serving size of bourbon is 1.5 oz. in every glass so there will definitely be some left after you have taken a glass or two.
-Let us assume that you store the remaining bourbon in a decanter and put it in your cabinet and decide not to partake for the next couple of nights.
+When you buy a bottle of bourbon, you are not expected to finish it all overnight unless you have many friends over.
+The standard serving size of bourbon is 1.5 oz. in every glass, so there will definitely be some left after you have taken a glass or two.
+Let us assume that you store the remaining bourbon in a decanter, put it in your cabinet, and decide not to partake for the next couple of nights.

 To remedy this, when your bottle is about two thirds full already because you have had several sips and you want to save it for the next drink hour, it is time to transfer it to a smaller container or bottle and seal it tightly.
 This is for oxidation to slow down since less air is incorporated into the bourbon.
 But if your bottle is still full or you haven't opened it yet, it will stay fine as is.

 The next thing that must not be neglected is light.
 You have to make sure that your bourbon is stored in a dark and cool place, such as a cupboard or a cabinet.
 The idea is for the bourbon to evade sunlight as this will prevent chemical reactions in the liquid that will degrade it, and the esters and flavor compounds will not be affected.